The History of Bedrock

-As a vital part of Four Winds West, Bedrock now has the opportunity to make a positive
+As a vital part of Four Winds West, Bedrock had the opportunity to make a positive

-impact on the young adults at Four Winds West by providing the vocational training and
+impact on the young adults at Four Winds West by providing vocational training and

-experience that they will use as a bridge to employment in the community at large.
+experience as a bridge to employment in the community at large.